jamabusiness2003-a11y/learning_JS_Part_2/README.md

 - CSS
 - JavaScript

 # 13 - Countdown Timer

+A timer application that counts down from a user-defined duration.

 ## Features
 - Start, pause, and reset functionality